 Full or Partial Support During the eCTD Lifecycle

-Impending eCTD submission mandates, coupled with the efficiencies and benefits of adopting an e-submission program, are speeding the rate of eCTD adoption.
+Impending eCTD submission mandates in multiple regions, coupled with the efficiencies and benefits of adopting an e-submission program, are speeding the rate of eCTD adoption.
 Full or partial submission outsourcing is now a popular option for pharmaceutical and biotechnology companies implementing eCTD – although there are a number of factors to consider prior to finalizing a game plan.

 What are the Advantages of eCTD Submission Outsourcing?

 The fastest and most efficient way for small to mid-size pharmaceutical companies to transition from paper to electronic submissions is outsourcing.
 The costs and time associated with bringing an eCTD operation in house (which include acquiring software, developing processes, training staff, and publishing) are considerable.
 A company with little hands-on experience publishing in eCTD format also faces a greater risk of technical errors.
 While outsourcing constitutes a short-term expense, adding personnel, hardware and instituting process changes necessary to complete an eCTD submission requires capital investment and recurring costs that must be realistically calculated prior to opting for an in-house approach.

 Adopting eCTD publishing should be viewed not only as an upgrade to a modern submission methodology, but a transitional period for your entire regulatory team.
 If your organization intends to ultimately bring submission publishing in house, treating outsourcing as a bridge to electronic submissions is an effective solution.